G-S-Baz/3D-MRI-viewer/README.md

 # project's description

+Viewing functional MRI images in 3D.
-The viewer plot both structural files (in the form og probablity maps),  as mesh plots, and activity (represented by t-value) of each pixel\voxel withtin the structure, as a 3D scatter plot. for now, its is designated specifically to one brain structure called the stratum.
+The viewer plot both the outline of a brain structure as mesh plots (taking from probablity maps), and the activity (represented by t-value) of each pixel\voxel withtin the structure as a 3D scatter plot.

 The program is splitted into 4 codes (in the Code folder), containing a GUI based on the PyQt6 package:
 * STR_viewer_main.py - the main program code to excute the GUI.